core-marine-dev/sbg-parser/README.md

-# sbg-parser
+# SB-Parser

-A parser for IMU devices of SBG
+A parser for GNSS + IMU devices of SBG